 The North West Regional Hospital District (NWRHD) was established in December 1995 by Letters Patent.
 It shares the same boundaries as the entire Regional District of Kitimat-Stikine (RDKS) and Skeena-Queen Charlotte Regional District (SQCRD), and the western portion of the Regional District of Bulkley-Nechako (RDBN).
 The NWRHD is the largest hospital district geographically in the province of BC.

-A 27-member elected Board of Directors represents 25 municipalities and electoral areas, located in the three North West British Columbia regional districts.
+A 28-member elected Board of Directors represents 25 municipalities and electoral areas, located in the three North West British Columbia regional districts, along with the Nisga'a Nation.
 The Chair and Vice-Chairs hold a one year term each (January-December).